A Toddler’s Lyme Disease Misdiagnosed as Abuse

 What Pan et al. Want Us to Learn

-The authors caution that increased awareness of child abuse, combined with incomplete clinical evaluation, may occasionally lead to diagnostic errors.
+The authors caution that increased awareness of child abuse, combined with inadequate training, may lead to overreporting:

 “Less than 1 in 7 cases reported by professionals end up as confirmed abuse.” – Pan et al.